ritwikrohan7/ML_project_601.675_Abhay_Bhupendra_Ritwik/README.md

 v) utils.py and utils_gray.py: This code has all the preprocessing functions like jointtransform2D, imagetoimage2D etc.

+vi) lib/model/model_codes.py: This code has the forward function for all the models that we used to compare our proposed model with.

 You can access the datasets from the google drive link.
 We have given the drive access to anyone with this link.
 Google drive link: https://drive.google.com/drive/folders/1Gz29NftwsLkPvRwlYkzjzYFO1qsGCdtH?usp=sharing